Gegrillte Ente vom Drehspieß: Die perfekte Ente von der Rotisserie

 How to make the duck tender and crispy

-The right filling
+The right stuffing

-What do I serve with it
+What do I serve with it?

 The best side dishes for grilled duck